The Ever-Expanding Home Server

 Photo by Jonathan / Unsplash

 I run a lot of software, and minimal hardware.
 Maybe some day that will reverse course, but for now, it's quite a lot of software.
-Everything is routed behind Cloudflare, and private applications are behind Cloudflare Zero Trust (w/ GitHub for SSO)

 My Main Server